 If you’re a musician who is looking for a cracking set of earplugs, then the excellent Earos One are a great fit.
 Sure, they can also be used by live music fans, but musicians will see the biggest benefit as they were conceived by a former Director of the MIT Acoustics And Vibratory Lab.

-They’re perhaps a bit unwieldy, but they’re comfortable when fitted and they'll make your time on stage much more bearable thanks to their Medical grade TPE tips.
+I found them to be a little bit unwieldy, but they were comfortable when fitted and they'll make your time on stage much more bearable thanks to their Medical grade TPE tips.

-Look on any large online retailer and you’ll find countless, almost identical models but the Eargrace High Fidelity stand out for a number of reasons.
-First among them is the combination of attenuation filters, which ensure you hear the full musical frequency spectrum but at a reduced volume, and a number of handy accessories like a case, cleaning brush and connecting cord.
+Look on any large online retailer and you’ll find countless, almost identical models or earplugs, but the Eargrace High Fidelity stand out for a number of reasons.
+First among them is the combination of attenuation filters, which ensured I could hear the full musical frequency spectrum live but at a reduced volume.
+They also come with a number of handy accessories like a case, cleaning brush and connecting cord.

 I don't think they would give you years of live music and festival outings without falling apart, but as an entry point into hearing protection at a sensible cost, the Eargrace High Fidelity earplugs are very easy to recommend.

 Sitting a step above the cheap and cheerful models, yet not quite in the high end, comes the EarLabs dBud earplugs.
-We like the combination of both foam and silicone buds, in a range of sizes, meaning you can find the perfect fit for you easily.
+I really like the combination of both foam and silicone buds in a range of sizes, which meant I was able to easily find a perfect fit.

-Overall construction and durability is high, meaning the dBuds could feasibly last a few years of shows and festivals before they need replacing.
+The overall construction and durability on these earbuds is high, meaning the dBuds could feasibly last a few years of shows and festivals before they need replacing.

 As a very low-end option, the Wowtech Super Soft Foam Earplugs could be handy to keep in the car for use in emergencies.
 A pack contains 60 pairs, and each offers a highly respectable 38dB of protection from external noise.
 They come with a keychain travel case which can be popped in your pocket and keeps the earplugs clean and debris free.

-While we wouldn’t advocate them as a long-term solution, they're definitely worth a look as they're a handy back-up to have to hand if you've left your other earbuds at home.
+While I wouldn’t advocate them as a long-term solution, they're definitely worth a look as they're a handy back-up to have to hand if you've left your other earbuds at home.